hxwxss/hxwxss.github.io/_pages/about.md

 News
 ======
+[2025.6] Successfully obtained my **Bachelor of Engineering in Automation** from HZAU.
+Grateful to all my mentors, professors, and collaborators for their invaluable guidance and support throughout this journey.

 [2025.5] One paper, " Rethinking Graph Domain Adaptation: A Spectral Contrastive Perspective" has been accepted to ECML-PKDD (CCF-B) 2025 Research track.

 [2025.4] One paper, " CLIP-AdaM: Adapting Multi-view CLIP for Open-set 3D Object Retrieval" has been accepted to SIGIR 2025 (CCF-A) Full Papers track.